AngryCarrot789/MemoryEngine360/README.md

 > Note, all sequences will be stopped when you change the connection type (CTRL+O)

 ## Module Viewer
-This is only available via the XDevkit connection type.
 It can be opened in `Remote Controls > Show Modules`.
 It presents all the modules and specific details, such as base address, entry point, sections, etc.

 ![](MemEngine360-DesktopUI_2025-05-18_00.15.15.png)